malcolmlett/malcolmlett.github.io/Paper-on-Loops-in-AI-and-Consciousness.md

 * Imagine some supposed experience, and an inference `i` produced about that experience.
 Additionally imagine that an iteration 2 inference cannot be produced about `i`, for example, due to some incompatibility of structure, lack of data path to iteration 2 processing capabilities, or inherent limitation in iteration 2 processing capabilities.
 * The inference `i` cannot be identified in relation to the individual.
 As such, the supposed experience fails on Claim 2 and `i` must be in actual fact an inference about a non-conscious experience.
 * Thus, any experience that can only lead to inferences which cannot be included in an iteration 2 inference is not a conscious experience.

-A couple of additional points of interest are worth mentioning....

-An example of Theorem 2 is where an event occurs that is potentially available for conscious experience, but it does not become an iteration 2 inference at the time.
-The individual may still have a memory of that past event, and upon recalling that past event may draw an iteration 2 inference about it, at which time it becomes a conscious experience.

-If we ascribe phenomenal experience as a feeling, and recognise that feelings are just additional data input produced through heuristic predictions, then we see that a simulation of a visceral loop, that we intuit to have no phenomenal experience, is computationally indistinguishable from a biological visceral loop that we know to be accompanied by such phenomenon.

 # Summary and Conclusions